jchitpin/RECAP/README.md

 ## Installation

 Download RECAP and extract to your desired directory.
-There should be two scripts:
+There should be five scripts:
 1. RECAP_Re-Mix.sh
 1. RECAP.pl
+1. RECAP_MACS.sh
+1. RECAP_SICER.sh
+1. RECAP_diffReps.sh

-Both scripts should be runnable on any system with Bash and Perl installed.
+The first two scripts should be runnable on any system with Bash and Perl installed.
 Several CPAN modules are required.
 To install them:
 * cpan
 * install List::BinarySearch
 * install List::Util